 Nicholas Pilfold, Ph.D.

 Nicholas earned his bachelor’s degree in Life Sciences from the University of British Columbia and his doctorate in Ecology at the University of Alberta.
 His interest in large carnivore research was initially spurred while volunteering on small wildlife reserves in South Africa.
-Prior to joining San Diego Zoo Global, Nicholas worked with researchers at the University of Alberta and Environment Canada.
+Prior to joining San Diego Zoo Global, Nicholas worked with researchers at the University of Alberta and Environment and Climate Change Canada.